horjarobert/AndroidStudio-Java-XML...CheatSheat/README.md

 ````
 ***
 # <a href="drawable"></a><em>Drawable</em>
-1) Layout (for a button or any other component) with a transparent color and with a dashed (continue) line on the bottom, regardless of the height
+1) Layout (for a button or any other component) with a transparent color and a dashed (continue) line on the bottom, regardless of the height (ripple effect)
 ````
 <ripple xmlns:android="http://schemas.android.com/apk/res/android"
     android:color="@color/colorPrimaryDark">